Frequently Asked Questions (FAQ)

 We are delighted that the Light Centre have also expressed a desire to offer on-going support to all our graduates in the form of a discount and potential teaching experience.

 In order to qualify as a yoga teacher, you are required to:

 - Attend 100% of the course

-- Complete all written coursework
+- Complete all written assignments successfully

 - Complete all class attendance, observing and assisting hours

 - Demonstrate your teaching skills meet the required standard during a mid-term observed teaching exercise

 - Demonstrate that you can teach an hour long class to the required standard during the final observed class assessments

 This situation is challenging for us all, but yoga teaches us to accept difficult situations and to adapt accordingly.
 We have therefore adapted the course and have created a blended course, delivering part online and part in person (when the situation allows).
 We'll still deliver you the same great content, with the same world-leading teachers.
 The only difference is that we’ll be joining each other from our own homes for some of the modules, which gives us a valuable opportunity for us all to explore how to deliver high- quality online teaching.